GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ## Staging

-Staging used to be deployed by this process, but this was changed to deploy the `master` branch to the staging environment every day.
+Staging used to be deployed by this process, but this was changed to deploy the `main` branch to the staging environment every day.

 ## Production
 Scheduled for every other Thursday